theopfr/cachew-db/README.md

 ```

 ##### 2. Run using Cargo:
 To start the CachewDB server you have to run ``cargo run`` or the binary ``./target/release/cachew``.
-You have to specify the following arguments either with command line flags or using environment variables:
+You also have to specify the following arguments either with command line flags or using environment variables:

 | flag | short | description | ENV |
 |:-------|:----------|:----------|:----------|